artemkuskin/eslint-plugin-architector/README.md

 ## Examples 1

 `**/components/**/A/A.js`
-`Модуль А находится выше всех в дереве, значит в него могут импортироваться только его дочерние уровни`
+`Level "A" is the highest in the tree, so only its children can be imported into it`

 ```
-// valid, A can import "childrens"  Module A
+// valid, A can import childrens  Level A
 import { A1 } from "./A1/A1.js";
 import { A2 } from "./A1/A2/A2.js";
 import { A3 } from "A3/A3.js"; - Aliase